Rob Refsnyder Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to allow 19 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to rank 12th in baseball in home runs given up (19 total, 1.1 per game).

-- Gray gets the start for the Twins, his fourth of the season.
-He is 2-0 with a .53 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- The Twins will send Ryan (3-0) out to make his fourth start of the season.
+He is 3-0 with a 2.84 ERA and 26 strikeouts through 19 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the Chicago White Sox, when he went five scoreless innings while allowing three hits.
+- In his most recent appearance on Thursday, the right-hander threw seven innings against the New York Yankees, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.